YSquid/reddit-minimal/planning/loading-comments.md

 1. Add the 'permalink' prop to the posts addPost action - [x]
 2. Add an empty comments array to the addPost action - [x]
 3. Pass permalink to each rendered post as prop - [x]
-4. On clicking the showComments button on a Post, fire a get request to reddit.com/{permalink}.json?limit=10
+4. On clicking the showComments button on a Post, fire a get request to reddit.com/{permalink}.json?limit=10 - [x]
-5. Store the retrieved comments in local state
+5. Store the retrieved comments in local state - [x]
-6. Map over the comments prop to generate a div for each comment with the comment text, and postedAgo.
+6. Map over the comments prop to generate a div for each comment with the comment text, and postedAgo - do this inside the Comments component

 Bonus - modularize postedAgo and pass it to the Post and Comment component from module